Introduction

 Aspects of learning filter into all areas of school life including cross curricular topics, lunchtimes, after school clubs and playtimes.
 Life skills are important, as is learning about British Values and equality.

-RELIGIOUS EDUCATION & ASSEMBLIES
+RELIGIOUS EDUCATION, WORLD VIEWS & ASSEMBLIES

-Religious Education explores big questions about life, in order to find out what people believe and what difference this makes to how they live, so that pupils can make sense of religion and worldviews, reflecting on their own ideas and ways of living.
+Religious Education & World Views explores big questions about life, in order to find out what people believe and what difference this makes to how they live, so that pupils can make sense of religion and worldviews, reflecting on their own ideas and ways of living.
 RE gives children opportunities to think for themselves.

-Our teaching of RE follows the North Yorkshire Agreed Syllabus for Religious Education 2019 -2024.
+Our teaching of RE follows the new North Yorkshire Agreed Syllabus for Religious Education 2024 -2029.
 This agreed syllabus requires that all pupils learn from Christianity in each key stage.
 In addition pupils will learn from the principal religions represented in the UK, in line with the law.
 These are Islam, Hinduism, Sikhism, Buddhism and Judaism.
 Furthermore, children from families where non-religious worldviews are held are represented in almost all of our classrooms.
 These worldviews, including for example Humanism, will also be the focus for study.

 Parents are entitled to withdraw their child from assemblies and religious education provided by the school.
 Alternative arrangements can be made if requested.